viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{% /tab %}}
 {{< /tabs >}}

-## Running Cartographer with a Rplidar
+## Running Cartographer in Live Mode with a Rplidar

-Run Cartographer in live mode using a Rplidar:
+Run Cartographer in online (live) mode using a Rplidar:

 ### Configuration with Viam

-The configuration of SLAM happens in two steps:
+Configure your robot to run Cartographer in live mode with a Rplidar in two steps:

-1. Add an Rplidar as a modular component.
+1. Add a Rplidar as a modular component.
-2. Add SLAM to the existing configuration.
+2. Add Cartographer as a SLAM service.

-#### Add Rdiplar as a Modular Component
+#### Add a Rdiplar as a Modular Component

 First, we need to install the Rplidar Module: